-Foster Sheet Music
+Foster Sheet Music and Biography

 Stephen Foster was an American composer famous for his minstrel music and ballads.
 He wrote over two hundred songs many of which are still popular today.

 We have several arrangements of Beautiful Dreamer for different instruments such as clarinet and tenor sax on our main site.

 Though they were accepted at the time, some of the words in his minstrel music are now considered racist.

 Foster was born on 4th July 1826 to parents of British descent.
 He was not formally taught music – teaching himself the clarinet, guitar, clarinet, and flute.
 Even as a young boy he displayed a natural talent for writing songs.

 In 1848 he wrote his first successful songs including “Oh Susanna“, which became the anthem of the California Gold Rush.
 He sold this song for $100 along with “Old Uncle Ned” – the publisher made about $10,000!